mckennav24/I2GDS2025_IndividualProject/README.md

 module load Miniconda3
 source activate fastqc
 cd /projects/ciwars/5052/WRF-5052_Metagenomic_Sequences/GDS_Subset/ConcatFiles    #Change to directory where fastq files are located for file in *.fastq.gz; do       #Can change to .fastq if files are not zipped.
-May also need to change the "*.fastq.gz" to something more specific if the files you want run are not the only files in your directory that end in .fastq.gz.
+May also need to change the "*.fastq.gz" to something more specific if the files you want run are not the only files in your directory that end in .fastq.gz
     fastqc "$file" -o /projects/ciwars/5052/WRF-5052_Metagenomic_Sequences/GDS_Subset/ConcatFiles/fastqc_results/  #Change to the path for the output directory created at the start of this code done
 ```